rigvedmaanas/ColourPicker/README.md

 # How To Use
 - Toggle the switch to the on mode to copy RGB value
 - Toggle the switch to the off mode to copy HEX value
-- Point the cursor to the color code you want to copy
+- Point the cursor to the color you want to copy
 - Press "c" in the keyboard to copy the color